 The annual register is published on 1 December each year from the electoral information you give us.

-After the annual register is published, we update that register under the monthly rolling registration procedure between January and September.
+After the annual register is published, we update that register under the monthly rolling registration procedure between.

 Registering to vote: easy read guide

-GOV.UK and Mencap and written a step-by-step, easy read guide to registering to vote, for people with a learning disability.
+GOV.UK and Mencap have written a step-by-step, easy read guide to registering to vote, for people with a learning disability.
 The guide is an example of an application to register to vote.

 Voting by post